 Equitable, timely access to intensive assessment and treatment can significantly improve people's quality of life either through early intervention (e.g. removal of an obstructed gallbladder to prevent repeat attacks of abdominal pain) or through corrective action (i.e. major joint replacements to relieve pain and improve activity).
 Responsive services and timely treatment services also support improvements across the whole system and give people confidence that complex intervention will be available when needed.
 As an owner and provider of these services, the DHB is also concerned with the quality of the services being provided.
 Quality improvement in service delivery, systems and processes will improve patient safety, reduce the number of events causing injury or harm, and provide improved outcomes for people in our services.
 Adverse events and delays in treatment, as well as causing harm to patients, drive unnecessary costs and redirect resources away from other services.
-Quality improvement in service delivery, systems and processes will improve patient safety, reduce readmission rates, and better support people to recover from complex illness and / or maximise their quality of life.
+Quality improvement in service delivery, systems and processes will improve patient safety, reduce the resources away from other services.
+Automation is serviced by successing harm to patient to recover from complex illness or maximise their quality of life.